Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/25-AIE-kernel-optimization/README.md

 *Figure 19 - Computing Bilinear Interpolation*

 A two-step process is performed by first interpolating in one dimension then the other.
 The first step, shown in the center, computes intermediate values (blue dots) using linear interpolation in the x-coordinate.
 The second step, shown on the right, uses intermediate results to perform a linear interpolation in the y-coordinate and derive the final interpolated value.
 Simplification of the interpolation equations shown may be realized by assuming spacing between reference pixels in a given dimension has a value of 1.
-This sets `$x_1 = y_1 = 0$, $x_2 = y_2 = 1$`, and the query point coordinates `$(x_q, y_q)$` specified by the fractional values `$(x_{frac}, y_{frac})$`.
+This sets $x_1 = y_1 = 0$, $x_2 = y_2 = 1$, and the query point coordinates $(x_q, y_q)$` specified by the fractional values $(x_{frac}, y_{frac})$.
 This results in the complete interpolation process being represented by a single dot product equation shown at the top of Figure 20.

 ![figure20](images/bli_vect_1.png)

 *Figure 20 - Initial Attempt at Vectorization of Bilinear Interpolation*

 To realize advantages of AI Engine processing, equations must be efficiently mapped to operations performed by a vector processor.
 An initial attempt is shown in the center of Figure 20, where a vector multiplication (MUL) is used twice.
-This is an element-wise vector multiplication that is first performed between a vector depending on `$x_{frac}$` and another depending on `$y_{frac}$`.
+This is an element-wise vector multiplication that is first performed between a vector depending on $x_{frac}$ and another depending on $y_{frac}$.
 The resulting product is then used in a second vector multiplication with the reference pixel values.
 Finally, a summing operation over all vector elements is performed to obtain the interpolated pixel value.

-Another issue to consider is how to obtain the first two vectors from values of `$x_{frac}$` and `$y_{frac}$`.
+Another issue to consider is how to obtain the first two vectors from values of $x_{frac}$ and $y_{frac}$.
 Modifying individual elements of a vector has a negative impact on performance, as it likely involves the scalar processor.
 The bottom of Figure 20 shows how these vectors may be derived using a multiply-accumulate (MAC) vector operation.

 AI Engines can utilize either a fixed-point or floating-point vector processor.
 For this example, floating-point data types are used.
 As shown in the Versal Adaptive SoC AI Engine Architecture Manual ([AM009](https://docs.amd.com/r/en-US/am009-versal-ai-engine)), the floating-point vector processor can perform eight parallel multiplications.
 Also, a vector of eight floating-point values is 256-bits wide, which is a natural match to the memory interface.
 Due to these reasons, vectors of size 8 are used in kernel processing.
 Since the vectors shown in Figure 20 are of size 4, two pixel interpolations can be performed simultaneously using the floating-point vector processor.
 To get data into the kernel for processing, the format shown in Figure 21 is assumed.